 I was right where you are now when I first started out on my web design journey.
-I knew nothing about coding, programming, servers and nonsense.
+I knew nothing about web development, coding, programming, servers and all that stuff.

-But I knew small business owners were desperate to get online fast and affordably.
+But I knew small business owners were desperate to get a website fast and affordably.

 Weebly gave me the tools I needed to learn the basics of web design without worrying about all of the technical stuff.
 I used Weebly to start from zero, working my way up to dozens of clients built and hosted on their platform.